LayerCollapse: Adaptive compression of neural networks: Experiments

-\textbf{Dataset. }We employ the ImageNet-1k \cite{ILSVRC15} dataset for both fine-tuning and validation processes.
-It comprises over 1.2 million images for training and 50,000 for validation.\\ \textbf{Implementation. }We adapt pre-trained models from the TIMM library \cite{rw2019timm} for MLP-Mixer \cite{tolstikhin2021mlp} and ViT \cite{dosovitskiy2020image}, alongside VGG variants from torchvision \cite{torchvision2016}.
-ViT and Mixer architectures use GeLU activations in their original implementation.
-In target layers, these are converted to ReLU to align with the requirements of LayerCollapse.
-The fine-tuning follows a consistent procedure across models, using Stochastic Gradient Descent (SGD) with momentum and a learning rate of $5e^{-4}$ as the optimizer.
-The loss function is comprised of three parts, cross entropy between labels and result, KL divergence between the output and uncollapsed models output and the LayerCollapse regularization term \eqref{eq:regularizer} with $lc=0.2$.
+\textbf{Setup.} We apply \MethodName across a diverse set of vision models, including CNNs, MLP-Mixers \cite{tolstikhin2021mlp}, and Vision Transformers \cite{dosovitskiy2020image}, utilizing the ImageNet-1K benchmark \cite{ILSVRC15} for evaluation.
+Pretrained models are sourced from the timm library \cite{rw2019timm}.
+Optimization is performed using SGD with momentum, with a learning rate set to $5e^{-4}$.
+We employ the \textit{Self Distillation} method \cite{fan2019reducing}.
+The loss function is comprised of three parts, cross entropy between labels and result, KL divergence between the output and original model output as the teacher and the LayerCollapse regularization term given in equation \eqref{eq:regularizer} with $lc=0.2$.
 This process is capped at 20 epochs.
-Each layer for all ViT experiments use 5 epochs.
-Number of epochs for VGG architectures are given in Table \ref{tab:distillation_comparison}.
-The MAC operations are all calculated by propagating a random $224\times224$ image through the model.
-Further details are enumerated in Appendix \ref{sup:experiments}.\\ \textbf{Sensitivity Analysis. } To quantify the robustness of LayerCollapse, we conduct a layer-by-layer sensitivity analysis on the Vision Transformer T/16 model, as shown in Figure \ref{fig:sensitivity}.
+Details are enumerated in Appendix \ref{sup:experiments}.

+\textbf{Sensitivity Analysis. } To quantify the robustness of LayerCollapse, we conduct a layer-by-layer sensitivity analysis on the Vision Transformer T/16 model, as shown in Figure \ref{fig:sensitivity}.
 This removal of layers provides insight into the impact of incremental compression on the model's accuracy.
-Interestingly, we observe an initial increase in accuracy upon the collapse of the first layer, indicating an improvement in generalization compared to the original model.
+We observe an initial increase in accuracy upon the collapse of the first layer, attributed to an improvement in generalization compared to the original model.